antaldaniel/dataandlyrics/content/post/2020-10-30-racist-algorithm/index.md

 - If the algorithm learns that taste of racists people, it will provide them with more racist material.

-Of course, you can replace “black” and “white” with any “minority” and “majority” group.
+Of course, you can replace `black` and `white` with any `minority` and `majority` group.
+Take `Slovak` and `American`; `major release` and `independent release`.
 European independent music makers may feel a minority compared to international majors.
 The problem with algorithms is that they can ruthlessly reinforce injustice, because they just learn how to do something better, faster, and more than before.

 **What can we do?**